elixir-cloud-aai/ga4gh-sdk/README.md

 ## Running the tests

 Before running the tests, you need to install Funnel, a task execution system that is compatible with the GA4GH TES API.
-Follow the instructions in the [Funnel Developer's Guide](https://ohsu-comp-bio.github.io/funnel/docs/development/developers/) to install Funnel.
+Follow the instructions in the Funnel Developer's Guide to install Funnel: https://ohsu-comp-bio.github.io/funnel/docs/development/developers/.
+Note that the link may change over time, so refer to the official Funnel repository or website for the most up-to-date information.

 Once you have installed Funnel, you can run the tests.
 This will automatically run Funnel as well: